top of page

 Penalties for Driving Unlicensed

-It's crucial for expatriates and other residents to be fully aware of these laws to avoid getting caught off guard.
+It's crucial for expatriates and residents to be fully aware of these laws to avoid getting caught off guard.

 Importance of the Local License